publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch51/schI/pt2/sptii/m__us_usc_t22_s3652.md

     (c) __Exclusion of employees or positions from coverage__

-        The Commission may exclude any employee or position from coverage under any provision of this subpart, other than the interchange rights extended under subsection (a)(4) of this section.
+        The Commission may exclude any employee or position from coverage under any provision of this subpart, other than the interchange rights extended under subsection (a)(4).

 ([Pub.
 L. 96–70, title I, § 1212][/us/pl/96/70/s1212], Sept.
 27, 1979, [93 Stat.
 464][/us/stat/93/464]; [Pub.
 L. 104–201, div.
 C, title XXXV, § 3530(a)][/us/pl/104/201/s3530/a], Sept.
 23, 1996, [110 Stat.
 2862][/us/stat/110/2862]; [Pub.
 L. 105–85, div.
 C, title XXXV][/us/pl/105/85], §§ 3523(d), 3550(d)(5), Nov.
 18, 1997, [111 Stat.
 2065][/us/stat/111/2065], 2074; [Pub.
 L. 105–261, div.
 A, title XXXV][/us/pl/105/261], §§ 3507(c), 3512(a)(2), Oct.
 17, 1998, [112 Stat.
 2269][/us/stat/112/2269], 2271.)